camillekokoko/camillekokoko.github.io/index.md

 ![Canva](https://img.shields.io/badge/Canva-white?logo=canva)
 ![Excel](https://img.shields.io/badge/Excel-white?logo=microsoft-excel)

-**Tasks:**
-1. Conducted in-depth analysis of council-based analytics on community services and information demands.
-2. Examined social and demographic trends to identify specific needs within the council.
-3. Presented comprehensive analytics summaries to stakeholders, highlighting key insights.

-**Achievements:**
-1. Enabled informed decision-making by providing a clear understanding of service gaps within the community.
-2. Facilitated equitable distribution of resources and grants based on identified needs.
-3. Improved community support and outcomes through strategic sharing of assets and resources.
-4. Contributed to a holistic approach to addressing social and demographic challenges within the council.
+Analyzing and presenting council-based analytics summaries on community services and information demands offers valuable insights into the social and demographic needs of a council.
+This information empowers informed decision-making by identifying service gaps, ensuring equitable distribution, and facilitating the effective sharing of community grants, resources, and assets.
+The result is an enhancement in support systems and overall outcomes for the entire community.

 ![PowerBI Whyalla 2022-2023](images/Whyalla 2022 - 2023 700.jpg)